vmullet/RP6_JAVA_CLIENT/README.md

 The second line of the file defines the trajectory mode which can be: **"ONCE"** or **"LOOP"** _(with two stars before and after the word)_

-All other lines defines the drive commands which compose the trajectory ; a drive command is follows this regular expression:
+All other lines defines the drive commands which compose the trajectory ; a drive command follows this regular expression:
 **[f|b|l|r][{][0-9]{1,3}[}][-][>][0-9]+**

 **Example** : f{85}->15 means (_"Move forward at speed 85 during 15 seconds"_)